Shirpur Gold Refinery Ltd.

 AUDITORS Statutory Audit

-Your Company has received confirmation from the proposed Auditors to theeffect that their appointment if made will be in accordance with the limits specifiedunder the Companies Act 2013 and the firm satisfies the criteria specified in Section 141of the Companies Act 2013 read with Rule 4 of the Companies (Audit & Auditors) Rules2014.
+Your Company has received consent and confirmation from the proposed Auditors to theeffect that their appointment if made will be in accordance with the limits specifiedunder the Companies Act 2013 and the firm satisfies the criteria specified in Section 141of the Companies Act 2013 read with Rule 4 of the Companies (Audit & Auditors) Rules2014.
 The firm also holds valid peer review certificate as required under ListingRegulations.

 The reports of the Statutory Audit for the year ended March 31 2021 do not containany qualifications / observations.
 During the year the Statutory Auditors had notreported any matter under Section 143(12) of the Act therefore no detail is required tobe disclosed under Section 134(3)(ca)of the Act.

-The details of loans investments and guarantee as required u/s 186 of the CompaniesAct2013 are annexed to the Director's Report.
+The details of loans investments and guarantee as required u/s 186(4) of the CompaniesAct2013 are annexed to the Director's Report.

 II.
 RELATED PARTY TRANSACTIONS

-Your Company has approvedinternal financial controls and policies/procedures fororderly and efficient conduct of the business including safeguarding of assets preventionand detection of frauds and errors ensuring accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information.
+Your Company has adequate internal financial controls and policies/procedures fororderly and efficient conduct of the business including safeguarding of assets preventionand detection of frauds and errors ensuring accuracy and completeness of the accountingrecords and the timely preparation of reliable financial information.
 The Audit

 IV.
 EXTRACT OF THE ANNUAL RETURN